ksferguson/chasing/README.md

 ```
 Note the batch size was set to 40 here.
 This setting used less than a third of the GPU memory on a AWS P2.xlarge Tesla K80 w 12GB memory on the GPU.

-*You may want to copy the model PTB.pt to save the state of the model before proceeding to second stage training.*
+*You probably want to copy the model PTB.pt to save the state of the model before proceeding to second stage training.*

 ### Second Stage training
 ```bash